ttchengab/zest_code/README.md

 ![arch](fig/method.jpg)

 ## Installation
-This work is built from the IP-Adaptor.
-Please follow the following installation instructions to get IP-Adapter for Stable Diffusion XL ready.
+This work is built from the [IP-Adapter](https://ip-adapter.github.io/).
+Please follow the following instructions to get IP-Adapter for Stable Diffusion XL ready.

 We begin by installing the diffusers library: